Doctor of Medicine (MD) Policy and Regulations

 Academic Requirements for the MD Degree

-- attained the School's educational objectives as evidenced by satisfactory completion of prescribed basic science modules and clinical clerkships and electives and acquisition of all required clinical skills.
+• Attained the school's educational objectives as evidenced by satisfactory completion of required pre-clerkship modules, clinical clerkships, required electives, post-clerkship courses, and acquisition of all required clinical skills;

 Promotion Policy